 - Submit requests for letters of support to Melanie Dykstra at firstname.lastname@example.org; include application information as requested by the tribe.

 General timeline for requesting Town of Gilbert letters of support.

 - February 24, 2020 - Grant applications made available to the public

 - March 26, 2020—Deadline for Letter of Support Requests to Community Resources Supervisor Melanie Dykstra at email@example.com

 - April 21, 2020—Requests on Town Council Agenda

 - April 23, 2020—Copies of Executed Town Council Resolutions emailed to Agencies

-- Early May 2020—Applications due to Fort McDowell Yavapai Nation
+- May 1, 2020—Applications due to Fort McDowell Yavapai Nation

 General timeline based on past timelines for requesting Town of Gilbert letter of support.